Atlantic hurricane season may reawaken next week with possible Caribbean storminess

 There is no system to track yet, but models indicate that one may begin to form in the southern Caribbean, perhaps north of Panama or Colombia, toward the middle of next week.
 Initially just a broad swirl is forecast to be present at the mid-levels of the atmosphere, but there is a chance that, nestled within a zone of ultra-warm sea surface temperatures, a lobe of that spin can consolidate into a tropical storm or hurricane.

 It’s important to note that it’s early to even be discussing this potential, and forecast specifics remain impossible to sort out.
 However, most models indicate the system would likely move north-northeast, perhaps impacting Cuba.
-Then, it could have implications for the Bahamas, Florida, the Southeast and/or Gulf Coast, although it’s highly uncertain whether this system will actually materialize and what path it might take.
+Then, it could have implications for the Bahamas, Florida, the Southeast and/or Gulf Coast, although it’s highly uncertain whether this system will materialize and what path it might take.
 Any impact is at least eight days away.

 A potential threat for Bermuda